SCUBA travel

 Masters of Self Defence

 Pufferfish are bulbous fishes with a scaleless, prickly, skin.
-Their mouths look pursed and are fused into a beak.
 They are called pufferfish because when threatened they greatly inflate themselves with water, making themselves look much larger than they usually are.
-This defence mechanism is important because they move so slowly through the water they would otherwise be easy pickings for predators.
-Their second line of defence is their toxicity.
+They do this by rapidly gulping water into their extending stomach.
+This makes them into a spiny ball three to four times their normal size.
+It can be stressful to the puffer fish though, so they only do this when seriously threatened.
+This defence mechanism is important because they move so slowly through the water.

 The Puffer is harmless, unless eaten.
 The liver, intestines, gonads and skin are highly poisonous and cause death in around 60% of people who eat it.
 If prepared properly the puffer (or fugu) is edible and considered a delicacy in Japan and Korea.